sgm0783/Agama/README.md

 Coin info for Verus is stored under \Users\<username>\AppData\Roaming\Komodo\VERUS for Windows Coin info is for Verus is stored under ~/Library/Application\ Support/Komodo/VERUS for Mac
 #### Sockets.io
 In dev mode backend is configured to send/receive messages from/to http://127.0.0.1:3000 address.
 If you open it as http://localhost:3000 sockets server will reject any messages.
+In non dev mode the service is launched internally and everything operates normally.

 #### **Build the Wallet-App**
 Refer to the original [electron-packager](https://github.com/electron-userland/electron-packager) repository for more detailed information.